Uttarakhand govt presents Economic Survey for 2022-23 | www.lokmattimes.com

 Uttarakhand govt presents Economic Survey for 2022-23

-The Uttarakhand government on Tuesday presented its Economic Survey Report for 2022 -23 in the Assembly.
-In the economic ...
+Dehradun (Uttarakhand) [India], March 14 : The Uttarakhand government on Tuesday presented its Economic Survey Report for 2022 -23 ...

 In the economic survey report prepared by the Directorate of Economics and Statistics, the details of the progress of various departments along with the statistics related to the economy of the state were provided.